TJGit11/e-commerce-back-end/README.md

 ![image](https://github.com/TJGit11/e-commerce-back-end-boogaloo/assets/74613952/62fb211d-9217-4185-a4b1-0db8b0bc92ac)

 ## Questions
-If you have any questions, you can find my github profile here or you can send me an email__ https://github.com/TJGit11 thomasjjohnson9311@gmail.com
+If you have any questions, you can find my github profile here or you can send me an email<br/>
+https://github.com/TJGit11
+thomasjjohnson9311@gmail.com